The STI Files: Pubic Lice

 What are its symptoms?
 The primary symptom is itching in the pubic area.
 The itching is caused by an allergic reaction to the lice bites and usually starts within 5 days after infection.
 Some people get blue spots where they were bitten.

-Scratching may spread the lice to other parts of the body with coarse body hair, such as hair on the legs, armpit, mustache, beard, eyebrows, and eyelashes.
+Scratching may spread the lice to other body parts with coarse body hair, such as the legs, armpit, mustache, beard, eyebrows, and eyelashes.

 How is it diagnosed?
 Self diagnosis is possible, but difficult.
 May require microscopic examination of a skin scraping or biopsy.

 Is it treatable?
 Yes.
 There are lotions and shampoos that will kill pubic lice.
 You can get these from a doctor or at a drug store.
-Some of the medications in these products should not be used by pregnant women, breast feeding women, or young children.
+Some of these medications should not be used by pregnant or breast feeding people, or by young children.
 Be sure to check with your doctor if you have any questions.

 The person might still itch even after the lice have been killed because the skin takes time to heal.
 Something like calamine lotion may help during this time.